TejBirringTM/harvard-references-server/readme.md

 citations, references, and bibliographies.
 Useful for projects that have to deal with managing or listing academic sources.

+---
+### Features

-This codebase is still work-in-progress, the following features have been implemented:
+This codebase is still 'work-in-progress'.
+The following reference features have been implemented:

-* Generate HTML-formatted references for:
+* Generate HTML-formatted reference strings for:
   * Books
   * Book Chapters
   * Journal Articles